rubendleon/Demo-ContosoExpenseReporting/Demo.md

 	>**Speaking Point**
 	>
-	> We actually have several ways of getting our database from on-premises to the VM, including Generate Scripts wizard or backup/restore.
+	> We actually have several ways of getting our database from on-premises to the VM, including the Generate Scripts wizard or backup/restore.
 	>
-	> **However, new in sql server 2012 is the ability to export and import a database using what are called BACPACs**.
+	> **However, new in Sql Server 2012 is the ability to export and import a database using what are called BACPACs**.

-1. On the Export Settings page, select the Save to local disk option.
+1. In the **Export Settings** page, select the option labeled **Save to local disk**.
 1. Click Browse.
 1. In the Save As dialog, navigate to the C:\DAC Packages folder and enter **Expenses** for the filename.
 1. Click Save on the Save As dialog.